dracula/tailwind/README.md

 Color naming has two options (based on Dracula's names with some changes where needed):
 * The color name option. <i>ie. darker, pink, purple</i>
 * The vampire name option. <i>ie. dracula, vonCount, buffy</i>

+> :hand: **The default color names for Dracula can override the tailwind default style names.
+See below on how to prefix your Dracula color names.

 ## Color Palette